 Newsletters/brochures, pamphlets, fliers advertisements

 What formats of materials does the WLA accept?

-Paper (any kind including Regular, Newspaper, Fax, tissue, laminated)
+- Paper (any kind including regular, newspaper, fax, tissue, laminated)

-Audio-Visual (vinyl, 8-track, cassettes, reel-to-reel, slides, VHS, BETA)
+- Audio-visual (vinyl, 8-track, cassettes, reel-to-reel, slides, VHS, BETA)

-Photographs (almost any condition, size, age, framed or unframed) and slides
+- Photographs (almost any condition, size, age, framed or unframed) and slides

-Medium to large three dimensional objects may also be accepted on a case by case basis to ensure they can be properly cared for.
+- Medium to large three dimensional objects may also be accepted on a case by case basis to ensure they can be properly cared for

 What about Electronic Records?

-Donations that contain electornic or born digital records, including organizational blogs, websites, or other forms of social media, will be evaluated prior to acceptance to determine the WLA has sufficient resources to preserve the materials and make them available.
+Donations that contain electronic or born digital records, including organizational blogs, websites, or other forms of social media, will be evaluated prior to acceptance to determine the WLA has sufficient resources to preserve the materials and make them available.

 If you are interested in donating and would like more information, please contact us at WLArchives@luc.edu or 773.508.8837.